Welcome to Global Citizenship at Santa Monica College!

 , and Tumblr

-The Global Citizenship Committee is a standing joint committee of the college's Academic Senate
+The Global Council is a standing joint committee of the college's Academic Senate

 .
-Per its official scope and functions, in addition to generally promoting and guiding the development of global citizenship at SMC, the committee:
+Per its official scope and functions, in addition to generally promoting and guiding the development of global citizenship at SMC, the council:

 - Actively seeks guidance and assistance from SMC students and staff in developing and promoting programs and activities that foster global citizenship;